Syrian rebels demand half of opposition coalition seats

 Rebel forces had "requested 50 percent rebel and military representation," it said.
 "The legitimacy of the coalition will only be granted from inside (Syria), and circumventing this rebel representation will mean legitimacy is withdrawn."

-The statement followed a deal struck in Istanbul to admit a liberal bloc of opposition activists into the coalition to dilute the dominance of Islamists in the organisation.
+The statement follows a deal struck in Istanbul to admit a liberal bloc of opposition activists into the coalition to dilute the dominance of Islamists in the organisation.

 (Reporting by Mariam Karouny; editing by Mark Heinrich)